Let us now examine the close of the Zabur. But first, let us examine a relevant surah.

 Who has believed our message …?
 (Isaiah 53:1a)

-Isaiah (PBUH) was predicting that this Servant would not be readily believed, and the problem was not with the message or the Signs of the Servant because they would be precise in timing by cycles of ‘Sevens’ as well as by name and specifying that he would be ‘cut off’.
+Isaiah (PBUH) was predicting that people would not readily believe this Servant.
+The problem was not with the message or the Signs of the Servant.
+They would be precise in timing by cycles of ‘Sevens’ as well as by name and specifying that he would be ‘cut off’.
 The problem was not that there were not enough signs.
 No, the problem was that the hearts of people were hard.
 So someone needed to come before the Servant came to prepare people for his coming.
 Therefore the prophet Isaiah (PBUH) gave this message about the one who would prepare the way for the Servant.
 He wrote this message in his book of the Zabur in the following way

 A voice of one calling: